aiyinyuedejustin/portfolio/Optiver/README.md

 This is a project for https://www.kaggle.com/competitions/optiver-realized-volatility-prediction

-Download the data and simply run main.ipynb
+Download the data and simply run main.ipynb, feature engineering and model training are all in the same file.

 Brief Summary: